UBB-bibliometrics/search-strategies-priorityareas/KE_WoS.md

 OR
 TS=(
-	"climate action" OR "climate mitigation" OR "climate adaptation" OR "climate resilience" OR "climate planning" OR "climate justice" OR "climate law$" OR "climate polic*" OR "climate ethic*" OR "climate education" OR "climate concern"
-	OR "climate negotiation$" OR "climate fund*"
+	"climate action" OR "climate mitigation" OR "climate adaptation" OR "climate resilience" OR "climate planning" OR "climate justice" OR "climate law$" OR "climate polic*" OR "climate ethic*" OR "climate target$" OR "climate goal$" OR "climate education" OR "climate concern" OR "climate knowledge" OR "climate negotiation$" OR "climate fund*"
 	OR "climate crisis"
+	OR "climate service$"
 	OR "SDG13" OR "SDG-13"
-	OR("climate" NEAR/3 ("service*" OR "negotiation*" OR "skeptic*" OR "consens*" OR "policy" OR "policies" OR "ethic$" OR "knowledge" OR "goal$" OR "target$"))
+	OR ("climate" NEAR/3 ("negotiation*" OR "skeptic*" OR "consens*" OR "policy" OR "policies" OR "goal$" OR "target$")) )
-)
 OR
 TS=(
 	(
-		("extreme*" NEAR/3 ("weather" OR "precipitation" OR "temperature*" OR "rain*")) AND ("adapt*" OR "mitiga*" OR "prevent*" OR "resilie*" OR "plan"OR "planning" OR "plans" OR "governance" OR "polic*") )
+		("extreme*" NEAR/3 ("weather" OR "precipitation" OR "temperature*" OR "rain*")) AND ("adapt*" OR "mitiga*" OR "prevent*" OR "resilie*" OR "plan" OR "planning" OR "plans" OR "governance" OR "polic*") )
 	OR
 	(